Seychelles: Geography

 An island nation, Seychelles is located in the Somali Sea segment of the Indian Ocean, northeast of Madagascar and about 1600 km east of Kenya.
 The Constitution of Seychelles lists 155 named islands, and a further 7 reclaimed islands have been created subsequent to the publication of the Constitution.
 The majority of the islands are uninhabited, with many dedicated as nature reserves.
 Seychelles' largest island, Mahé, is located 835 nmi from Mogadishu (Somalia's capital).

+Seychelles sits atop a large submerged granite block known as the Seychelles microcontinent, which was sandwiched between Madagascar and India before the breakup of Gondwanaland.
+Alfred Wegener cited the Seychelles' granitic composition, akin to that of continents, as evidence of continental drift.
+After Madagascar separated from India during the Late Cretaceous, interaction with the Réunion hotspot caused the diverging oceanic rift to jump several times, breaking off a piece that is currently on the Somali plate and includes Seychelles, Mauritius, and Réunion, as well as another fragment on the present Indian plate that includes Lakshadweep, the Chagos Archipelago, and the Maldives.

 A group of 44 islands (42 granitic and 2 coralline) occupy the shallow waters of the Seychelles Bank and are collectively referred to as the inner islands.
 They have a total area of 244 km2, accounting for 54% of the total land area of the Seychelles and 98% of the entire population.

 The islands have been divided into groups.
 There are 42 granitic islands known as the Granitic Seychelles.
 These are in descending order of size: Mahé, Praslin, Silhouette, La Digue, Curieuse, Félicité, Frégate, Ste.
-Anne, North, Cerf, Marianne, Grand Sœur, Thérèse, Aride, Conception, Petite Sœur, Cousin, Cousine, Long, Récif, Round (Praslin), Anonyme, Mamelles, Moyenne, Ile aux Vaches Marines, L'Islette, Beacon (Ile Sèche), Cachée, Cocos, Round (Mahé), L'Ilot Frégate, Booby, Chauve Souris (Mahé), Chauve Souris (Praslin), Ile La Fouche, Hodoul, L'Ilot, Rat, Souris, St. Pierre (Praslin), Zavé, Harrison Rocks (Grand Rocher).
+Anne, North, Cerf, Marianne, Grande Sœur, Thérèse, Aride, Conception, Petite Sœur, Cousin, Cousine, Long, Récif, Round (Praslin), Anonyme, Mamelles, Moyenne, Ile aux Vaches Marines, L'Islette, Beacon (Ile Sèche), Cachée, Cocos, Round (Mahé), l'Ilot Frégate, Booby, Chauve Souris (Mahé), Chauve Souris (Praslin), Ile La Fouche, Hodoul, L'Ilot, Rat, Souris, St. Pierre (Praslin), Zavé, Harrison Rocks (Grand Rocher).